Elizabeth Lavenza: Role in Mary Shelley's Frankenstein

-Elizabeth (Helena Bonham-Carter) plays the same role in the 1994 film Mary Shelley's Frankenstein as she does in the novel, save one significant alteration.
-After Elizabeth is murdered by the monster (Robert De Niro), a distraught Victor (Kenneth Branagh) reanimates her as an undead being.
+Elizabeth (Helena Bonham Carter) plays the same role in the 1994 film Mary Shelley's Frankenstein as she does in the novel, save one significant alteration.
+After the monster (Robert De Niro) kills her by tearing her heart out, a distraught Victor (Kenneth Branagh) reanimates her as an undead being, attaching her head and right hand to the corpse of Justine Moritz.
 Soon after Elizabeth resurrects, the monster arrives and tries to woo her for himself.
 As Victor and his creation begin to fight over her, Elizabeth realizes what she has become and screams in agony.
-Spurning both suitors, she commits suicide by setting herself on fire with a Kerosene lamp.
+Spurning both suitors, she dies by suicide by setting herself on fire with a Kerosene lamp.